sir-zech/Inventory-and-stock-management/README.md

 ## 📧 Support

-For issues, open an issue on GitHub or contact the maintainer.
+For issues, open an issue on GitHub or contact the via E-mail.

 ---